CCRI-Cyberknights/page/guides/README.md

 # Guides Directory

 This directory contains educational guides and cheat sheets for the CCRI Cyberknights club.
-All guides use the unified content management system with JSON metadata for seamless SPA integration and **idiomatic Tailwind CSS** (JIT configuration + @layer directives) for consistent Cyberknights styling with visual differentiation in the resources grid.
+All guides use the **unified content management system** with JSON metadata for seamless SPA integration and **idiomatic Tailwind CSS** (JIT configuration + @layer directives) for consistent Cyberknights styling with visual differentiation in the resources grid.

+## 🔗 Unified Content System

+**Important**: Guides and blogs share the same technical infrastructure.
+See **[`docs/CONTENT-SYSTEM.md`](../docs/CONTENT-SYSTEM.md)** for comprehensive documentation on:
+- Shared JSON schema and metadata system
+- Common routing patterns and templates
+- Unified styling approach (Tailwind JIT + @layer)
+- DRY navigation system
+- Resources integration
+- Search functionality
+- Testing strategy

+**Related**: See **[`blogs/README.md`](../blogs/README.md)** for blog-specific implementation details.
+The content creation workflow and styling patterns apply to both content types.

 ## Linux Cheat Sheet 1